 So what went wrong?
 Pretty much everything that could have.

-Well, if I’m being honest that’s not entirely true.
+Well, if I’m honest, that’s not entirely true.
 In a weird twist of fate my abilities on the golf course made a U-Turn and my driver, along with my fairways woods, actually showed up.
 I even impressed my playing partner with some of the shots I was making with the long clubs.
-It was nice to see when considering how “off” I was from the tee boxes the round prior to this one.
+It was nice to see when considering how “off” I was from the tee boxes the round before this one.

 Those are my highlights of the day.
 The shit storm that was in front of me was so elusive I had no idea it was coming until it was too late!

 Tucking a simple pitch shot over the greenside bunker to an upfront pin location was all I needed to do to escape with a par.
-After the nasty lie I had with my second shot I was very happy where I was sitting about to hit my fourth, it could have been much worse.
+After the nasty lie, I had with my second shot.
+I was pleased where I was sitting about to hit my fourth; it could have been much worse.
 As I addressed the ball my right foot was partially in one of the drainage grates and with my playing partners permission I took relief.

 It was at maximum a 20-yard shot.
-I had a decent size bunker to carry and not much room to work with on the other side but it was certainly a makeable shot.
+I had a decent size bunker to carry and not much room to work with on the other side, but it was undoubtedly a makeable shot.
 I took my 56° wedge, laid it wide open and took a 25% swing.
-The ball jumped off the face of the club and traveled way further than I had ever expected it to.
-My first real-world experience with a “flier” was over and I sat there stunned at what had just happened.
+The ball jumped off the face of the club and traveled way further than expected.
+My first real-world experience with a “flier” was over, and I sat there stunned at what had just happened.

-I was now left with a disappointing 80-foot putt and virtually no chance at par.
+I now was looking at an 80-foot putt and virtually no chance at par.
 Three ugly putts later and I had logged my second 3-putt double in the first three holes.